-As of September 30, 2016, the Company has approximately \$99.8 million and \$37.0 million of Federal and New Jersey net operating losses that will begin to expire in 2030 and 2036, respectively.
-As of September 30, 2016, the Company has Federal research and development tax credit carryforwards of \$0.8 million available to reduce future tax liabilities which will begin to expire in 2032.
-As of September 30, 2016, the Company has Federal foreign tax credit carryforwards of \$2.3 million available to reduce future tax liabilities which will begin to expire in 2032.
-As of September 30, 2016, the Company has Federal foreign tax credit carryforwards of \$2.3 million available to reduce future tax liabilities which will begin to expire starting in 2023. \$1.8 million of the FTC carryforward is included in the balance of unrecognized tax benefits.
+As of September 30, 2015, the Company has approximately \$52.9 million and \$36.9 million of Federal and New Jersey net operating losses that will begin to expire in 2030 and 2032, respectively.
+As of September 30, 2015, the Company also had federal and state research and development tax credit carryforwards of \$4.2 million and \$1.7 million, respectively, which begin to expire in 2021.
+As of September 30, 2015, the Company had Federal foreign tax credit carryforwards of \$2.6 million available to reduce future tax liabilities, which will begin to expire at various dates starting in 2023. \$1.8 million of the FTC carryforward is included in the balance of unrecognized tax benefits.
 Realization of the deferred tax asset is contingent on future taxable income and based upon the level of historical losses, management has concluded that the deferred tax asset does not meet the more-likely-than-not threshold for realizability.
-Accordingly, a full valuation allowance continues to be recorded against the Company's deferred tax assets as of September 30, 2016 and 2015.
-The valuation allowance increased \$14.0 million and \$21.3 million during the years ended September 30, 2016 and 2015, respectively.
+Accordingly, a full valuation allowance continues to be recorded against the Company's deferred tax assets as of September 30, 2015.

 When uncertain tax positions exist, the Company recognizes the tax benefit of tax positions to the extent that the benefit will more likely-than-not be realized.
 The determination as to whether the tax benefit will more-likely-than-not be realized is based upon the technical merits of the tax position as well as consideration of the available facts and circumstances.
 The Company recognizes interest and penalties accrued on any unrecognized tax benefits within the provision for income taxes in its consolidated statements of operations.
+As of September 30, 2014 and 2015, the Company does not have any significant uncertain tax positions.
+The Company's income tax returns for the years from 2011 through 2014 remain open for examination by the Internal Revenue Service as well as various states and municipalities.

+The Company does not recognize tax benefits that are not more-likely-than-not to be supported based upon the technical merits of the tax position taken.
 A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows: